agsb/keebngsl/README.md

 The tuples defined as **space/backspace, euk, tdx, obg, afp, nlvq, hym, icj, rswz**.
 Note, **q** and **z** could be placed in any key except space.

-With the tuples defined, now the layout is a ergonomic question.
+With the tuples defined, now the layout is a ergonomic and aesthetics question.
+Examples:

 | | | |
 | --- | --- | --- |